BlackApplication/Omni2FA/docs/ARCHITECTURE.md

 - **2026-05-21** — .NET dependency graph clarified: adapter packages (`Omni2FA.AspNetCore.EntityFrameworkCore`, future `Omni2FA.Dapper`, etc.) are **siblings**, all depending only on `Omni2FA.Core` plus their own infrastructure SDK.
 EF adapter no longer references `Omni2FA.AspNetCore`.
 Hosts can pull just the EF adapter without dragging in ASP.NET endpoints.
 - **2026-05-21** — pre-auth token transport principle recorded in section 7: Bearer-only by design through v1.x, opt-in cookie transport scheduled for v1.6 as a parallel option (not a replacement).
 Rationale: Bearer requires zero host config, behaves identically across every backend adapter, and keeps the OpenAPI contract free of cookie-policy concerns that belong to the host's session strategy.
 - **2026-06-08** — the standalone `Omni2FA.WebAuthn` package was folded into `Omni2FA.AspNetCore` (.NET drops from 4 to 3 packages).
 WebAuthn is a first-class 2FA method every ASP.NET host receives anyway; a separate package was speculative future-proofing (swappable crypto lib) that no consumer needed.
 The `IWebAuthnCeremonyService` contract stays in `Omni2FA.Core`, so the core remains FIDO2-free — only the Fido2NetLib implementation moved into the adapter.
 Section 6 updated to match.
+- **2026-06-08** — added binding UI-customization principles to section 2 (styled packages): composable pieces (not a monolith), slot/`sx`/theme overrides on every part, no baked-in copy, and the three-tier model (hooks → headless-structural → styled skins).
+Styled packages must be adaptable to the host's ecosystem, not take-it-or-leave-it.